 Method 4.
 Change DNS Address

 DNS is a Domain Name System that is an essential element of the Internet.
-It matches the names of any website that you want to open to numbers that consist of the website’s address.
-The DNS can be the cause of all your error problems so change the DNS by following the steps:
+It matches the names of any website you want to open to the numbers of the website’s address.
+The DNS can be the cause of all your error problems, so change the DNS by following the steps:

 3. Now choose Network and Sharing Center amongst the available options and Open it.